Logs4Days/CCDC-Audit/README.md

 Injects can be anything from "Set a password policy" to "Deploy a working SIEM platform"

 ## Files
-- `livehosts.sh` is used to map each team's subnet and create lists of hosts that respond to nmap scans.
+- `01_livehosts.sh` is used to map each team's subnet and create lists of hosts that respond to nmap scans.
 This way we can perform more intense scans later on only alive hosts
-- `vulnscan.sh` runs vulners script against the live hosts files.
+- `02_vulnscan.sh` runs vulners script against the live hosts files.
 This will lookup all CVEs associated with a given exposed service

 ## To do
 - [ ] Get user input to generate subnet lists so I don't have to iterate through numbers in a for loop